FairwindsOps/gemini/examples/hackmd/README.md

 kubectl apply -f examples/hackmd/snapshotgroup.yaml -n notepad
 ```

 This will create two PVCs to be used by HackMD.
-They will stay in `Pending` status until we create the application.
+They may stay in `Pending` status until we create the application.
 ```
-$ k get pvc
+$ kubectl get pvc -n notepad
 NAME                STATUS    VOLUME   CAPACITY   ACCESS MODES   STORAGECLASS   AGE hackmd              Pending                                      gp2            44s hackmd-postgresql   Pending                                      gp2            44s